siewla/pinapps/README.md

 ## Difficulties faced
 * The authentication layer - nodemailer is easier to implement than @sendgrid/mail (the mail will go to spam)
+* The env parameter for react app must started with 'REACT_APP_'

 ## Wireframe Design and User Stories